 We would like to share with you the 10 most common mistakes women make when confronted with violence.

-Hope - They hope it will go away.
-The reality is it won't go away until you take the necessary actions to end the situation.
+Hope - hope it will go away.
+The reality is it will not go away until you take the necessary actions to end the situation.

 Compassion - Do not put your moral values on your attacker.
-If he had any compassion, he wouldn't be putting you in the situation you currently are in.
+If he had any compassion, he would not be putting you in the situation you are currently in.

-Fairness - It doesn't exist in violence.
+Fairness - It does not exist in violence.
 If you are expecting there to be rules, here's one, there are none.
 Expect to be attacked at your most vulnerable and when the attacker feels most in power.

 Social Conditions - Do not put your social restraints to the attack.
 The two are completely incompatible.

-Equal - Don't believe you can compete equally with your attacker's level of violence.
+Equal - Do not believe you can compete equally with your attacker's level of violence.
 You aren't programmed that way.

 Anger - Do not let your anger lead you into a confrontational or challenging situation.
 You need to keep a clear head.

-Submission - Don't give up, ever, if attacked.
+Submission - Do not give up, ever, if attacked.

-We're Safe - Don't continue to lie to yourself or your loved ones.
+We're Safe - Do not continue to lie to yourself or your loved ones.
 The realities of today are what they are and living in a fairy world will not make them go away.
 Prepare yourself and your family.

-Self Doubt - Remember, you didn't start anything or ask for any trouble.
+Self Doubt - Remember, you did not start anything or ask for any trouble.
 You are justified in defending yourself.

-Giving Up - see number 7 - don't ever give up, ever, if attacked.
+Giving Up - see number 7 - do not ever give up, ever, if attacked.

 You know and I know that only "we" can be responsible for our own personal safety.
 To believe anything else is just setting ourselves up for failure and a lot of pain, both physical and emotional.
 Use the 10-Mistakes-You-Cannot-Make-When-Confronted-with-Violence in your daily routines until they become habits.
 Keep yourself safe!